inlife/nexrender/packages/nexrender-provider-s3/readme.md

 If region is not provided, the default region of `us-east-1` will be used.

+When you want to overwrite the default AWS authentication used for specific assets, you can specify the credentials parameter:

 ## Usage (upload)

 Upload via FTP can be done using [@nexrender/action-upload](../nexrender-action-upload)